Skip to yearly menu bar Skip to main content

 Abstract:

 The remarkable capability of over-parameterised neural networks to generalise effectively has been explained by invoking a ``simplicity bias'': neural networks prevent overfitting by initially learning simple classifiers before progressing to more complex, non-linear functions.
-While simplicity biases have been described theoretically and experimentally in feed-forward networks for supervised learning, the extent to which they also explains the remarkable success of transformers trained with self-supervised techniques remains unclear.
-In our study, we demonstrate that BERT-style transformers, trained using Masked Language Modelling on natural language data, also display a simplicity bias.
+While simplicity biases have been described theoretically and experimentally in feed-forward networks for supervised learning, the extent to which they also explain the remarkable success of transformers trained with self-supervised techniques remains unclear.
+In our study, we demonstrate that transformers, trained on natural language data, also display a simplicity bias.
 Specifically, they sequentially learn many-body interactions among input tokens, reaching a saturation point in the prediction error for low-degree interactions while continuing to learn high-degree interactions.
-To conduct this analysis, we develop a procedure to generate \textit{clones} of a given natural language data set, which capture the interactions between tokens up to a specified order.
+To conduct this analysis, we develop a procedure to generate \textit{clones} of a given natural language data set, which rigorously capture the interactions between tokens up to a specified order.
 This approach opens up the possibilities of studying how interactions of different orders in the data affect learning, in natural language processing and beyond.